christophd/jellycastle/README.md

 Welcome to Jelly Builds
 ---------

-Jelly castle enables Maven build configuration via Java annotations.
+JellyCastle builds enable Maven build configuration via Java annotations.

 Why should someone do something like this?
 Maven has been and is still a well known standard for Java build lifecylces.
 The painful experience with this approach is developers having to deal